 Will I be covered by travel insurance if I go?

 As long as you follow UK government advice, and the government advice of your chosen destination, then your travel insurance should cover you up to your policy limits.
 If you choose to travel against government advice, your travel insurance for Spain will be made invalid and you won’t be covered.
+When you take out a travel insurance policy with us, you can get 10% off PCR test packages.

 Take a look at our latest coronavirus update to find out how we’re helping our customers.
 Worried about your travel insurance for COVID-19?
 Our coronavirus travel insurance can help give you peace of mind.